Justinperry999/ci-milestone03-battleships/README.md

 Welcome to BattleShips, my third project.
 This project uses python to create a simple single player battleships game.

-The aim of the game is to destroy all of the computer's ships using the 10 missiles provided.
-Each ship is takes up a 1x1 space.

-The deployed version of the game can be found here.
+The deployed version of the game can be found [here](https://ci-python-battleships-f474d146740d.herokuapp.com/).

+## How To Play Battleships

+This is a simple version of the classic pen and paper game of battleships.

+In this version, one board which is 5x5 is displayed to the user.

+On this board there have been placed 4 enemy ships which take up one space.

+The user will have 15 guesses to try and destroy the 4 ships before losing the game.

 ## **User Experience (UX)**